-- Make sure cauliflower is dry, it will steam instead of roast if has moisture)!
+- Make sure cauliflower florets are dry (it will steam instead of roast if has moisture)!

 - Place, flat sides down, on the preheated baking sheet and bake without turning, until crispy.
 Serve warm.

 High-Temperature: Cooking at a high temperature (425°F) ensures lots of color, which makes for lots of flavor.
 The key to caramelization is ensuring that the outside has a chance to brown before the inside overcooks.